hackersanddesigners/obfuscation/dev/back/README.md

 The CMS is hosted on this server which is provided by [Greenhost](https://greenhost.net/).
 For now, I have dedicated **5GB** of storage for this.
 If you would like more storage, please let me know.

-There are two users on Strapi: you and I. As admin, I can create content types, update the infrastructure, change the API, and create and delete users.
+There are three users on Strapi: Anja, me, and you.
+As admin, Anja and I can create content types, update the infrastructure, change the API, and create and delete users.
 As author and editor, you can create content, edit it, publish it, unpublish it and delete it.

 You will recieve a link from me that will direct you to a page where you can authenticate your user.
 Please store your credentials.

 ### 🖥️ Environment

 Once authenticated, you will be presented with the content management environment.
 On the top right, there are the buttons to log out and change the interface language.

-On the left side, there is a navigation menu with all your content types.
+On the left side, there is a navigation menu with all the collections and single types.

-Collections:
-  - — Projects
-  - — Collaborators
-  - — Journal Entries

-Single Types:
-  - — Tagline
-  - — About
-  - — Contact
-  - — Book
-  - — Movie
-  - — Computer

 The rest of the interface is the editing area.
 It changes based on the part of the navigation that you are in.